BlueComet4314/Thermometry-Sensor-Instructions/README.md

 # Thermocouples

 The thermocouples used in this sensor are type 'T', with Copper and Constantan (Cu-Con) metals.
-This type of thermocouple can measure tempuratures from -250 degrees Celsius (23.15) to 350 degrees Celsius (623.15), which is very helpful to measure accurate temperatures in cryogenic conditions.
+This type of thermocouple can measure tempuratures from $-250$ degrees Celsius ($23.15$ K) to $350$ degrees Celsius ($623.15$ K), which is very helpful to measure accurate temperatures in cryogenic conditions.

 Thermocouples themselves always consist of two different types of metals that are joined together at one end - whether with solder or welding is up to the person.
 When the soldered end of the thermocouple is heated or cooled a voltage is created that can be associated with a specific temperature.